Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Introduction

 The fifth section is the most important part of the paper, as it fulfills the main objectives of our work.
 Section 5.1 is about some general concepts needed.
-In Section 5.2 we define the gauge Dirac operator associated with an arbitrary quantum principal bundle and we present some of its properties related to the quantum gauge group.
-Section 5.3 constitutes the core of the paper: here, we introduce the two non--commutative Yang--Mills functionals and we present the corresponding non--commutative geometrical Yang--Mills equation, the {\it field equation} of the non--commutative Yang--Mills functional that measures the square norm of the curvature of a quantum principal connection.
+In Section 5.2 we define the gauge Dirac operator associated with an {\it arbitrary quantum principal bundle} and we present some of its properties related to the quantum gauge group.
+This is one of the purposes of this paper.
+Section 5.3 constitutes the core of the paper: here, we introduce the two non--commutative Yang--Mills functionals and we present the corresponding non--commutative geometrical Yang--Mills equations for quantum principal $SU(N)$--bundles over non--commutative toric manifolds.
+This is the second purpose of this paper.

 In Section 6 we present an illustrative example that demonstrates the full application of our theory.
 Specifically, we consider quantum principal bundles over the non-commutative $n$--torus and explicitly compute the gauge Dirac operator associated with a specific quantum principal connection.
-In addition, we explicitly determine the space of critical points (i.e., the solutions of the corresponding \emph{field equations}) for both non--commutative Yang--Mills functionals.
-Finally, the last section is about some concluding comments.
+In addition, we explicitly determine the space of critical points (i.e., the solutions of the corresponding Yang--Mills equation) for both non--commutative Yang--Mills functionals.
+Finally, the last section is about some concluding comments and Appendix~A provides a brief summary of the similarities and differences between Durdevich's formulation of quantum principal bundles and the Brzezi\'nski–Majid formulation presented in \cite{libro,br1,br2}, as well as the reasons why we have chosen to work with Durdevich's theory.

-Connes’ formulation of Yang–Mills theory is developed under the convention that the differential in all graded differential $\ast$–algebras is anti-Hermitian, i.e., $d(a^\ast) = - (da)^\ast$ \cite{con}.
+Connes' formulation of Yang--Mills theory is developed under the convention that the differential in all graded differential $\ast$--algebras is anti--Hermitian, i.e., $d(a^\ast) = - (da)^\ast$ \cite{con}.
 On the other hand, the theory of quantum principal bundles is constructed under the convention that the differential is Hermitian, i.e., $d(a^\ast) = (da)^\ast$.
-In this sense, in Sections 2, 3, and 4, we adapt the theory to the anti-Hermitian convention.
+In this sense, in Sections 2, 3, and 4, we adapt the theory to the anti--Hermitian convention.
 The proofs of all results presented in these sections are analogous to those under the Hermitian convention, differing only by the inclusion of a factor $i = \sqrt{-1}$ in the differential and in the quantum germs map.
-Moreover, throughout this work we use Sweedler’s notation.
+Moreover, throughout this work we use Sweedler's notation.

 In the whole text, we will use the words {\it classical} or {\it classical case} to refer to the differential geometry's framework.
 In the same way, we will use the word {\it quantum} to refer to non--commutative geometry's framework.
 Furthermore, all {\it classical} principal $H$--bundles are considered under the assumptions that $X$, $Y$ are compact smooth manifolds and $H$ is a compact matrix Lie group.